 - Select the Edit button in the Condition Settings tab to open the Output Content Match form.

 - Specify all conditions that the output text from the object meets before responding with the desired action.
+Select OK to enable and save the Action.

 Note: The matched text can either be in the form of a string literal, or you can enter a regular expression.
 To use regular expressions, prefix the match string with regex:, i.e. regex:[a-z]* to match any character a-z.